1. Total distance of route and date of ride?

 5. What kind of motorcycle is the route suitable for?

-Adventure bike.
-We traveled a big distance on tar and gravel.
-Gravel roads were in a good condition and the R 80 GS’s handled it very well.
-Our long term Triumph Tiger 800 XC took it all in its stride.
-That bike is one of the most comfortable adventure bikes I have ever ridden.
+Adventure bikes.
+We travelled long distances on tar and gravel.
+Gravel roads were in a good condition and the R 80 GS bikes handled them very well.
+Our Triumph Tiger 800 XC took it all in its stride.
+It’s one of the most comfortable adventure bikes I have ever ridden.